 - The House Bunny averts this in the beginning — the sorority is filled with the school's rejects and losers.

 - In the film Sydney White, the reigning queen of the college's Hot or Not website (and therefore the "fairest of them all") is sorority girl Rachel Witchburn...until she's displaced by the newest pledge, Sydney White.

 - Apparently, not just guys, but even disembodied spirits want sorority girls.
-In the ending of the first book of The Dresden Files, one of the things Harry's sex-obsessed familiar, Bob the skull, does when let out of said skull is to trigger an orgy at a local sorority house.
-He himself claims the alcohol as just as much to blame.
+At the end of the first book of The Dresden Files, one of the things Harry's sex-obsessed familiar, Bob the skull, does when let out of said skull is to trigger an orgy at a local sorority house.
+He himself claims the alcohol has just as much to blame.

 - Alluded to later when one of Barney Stinson's plans for seducing women is to find a sorority that's gotten in trouble for "lewd behavior" and disguise himself as their new house mom "Mrs. Stinsfire."

 - The Lifetime Movie Sorority Wars has two competing sororities.
 The more prestigious one fits the trope, as all of the members are hot and are basically the Alpha Bitch of the campus.
 The rival sorority's members, while being equally attractive, are portrayed as being academically inclined and friendly to everyone.

 - On Supernatural, when Sam and Dean are investigating several murders which are connected to a sorority house, Dean suddenly sees the appeal in attending college and ribs Sam good-naturedly about it.

 - Given an ugly twist in Sweet/Vicious, where the guys' desire for the sorority girls means that Greek Row is a hotbed of unpunished rape.